 Responding quickly but deliberately after an attack is crucial.
-Equifax was criticized by security professionals and consumers for a slow and sloppy response.
 Ensuring that your team is prepared to decisively act in the wake of a cyberattack will help you avoid that pitfall.

-1. Activate IRP Team: The moment an incident is detected and escalated, the IRP team, including the external resources identified beforehand, should be convened and the plan activated.
+1. Activate the Plan: The moment an incident is detected and escalated, the IRP team, including the external resources identified beforehand, should be convened and the plan activated.
 This is also the time to notify your insurance company.

-2. Assess the Incident: Robert Munnelly, who practices regulatory compliance law, stresses the importance of getting the forensics experts on site as quickly as possible so they can begin “establishing a secure perimeter around any equipment or systems believed to be part of a breach and taking potentially compromised systems off-line to avoid additional incursions.”
+2. Assess and Contain the Incident: Get the forensics experts on site as quickly as possible so they can begin their work to assess breached systems and contain the incident.
 The nature and scope of the incident and the systems affected should all be identified through this assessment.

-5. Initiate Communication Plan: “Remember the public will judge you by what you do and what you say,” Limpus says.
-Begin initiating your communication plan as quickly as is legally and reasonably possible.
+6. Initiate Communication Plan: Begin initiating your communication plan as quickly as is legally and reasonably possible.
 An unexplained delay or concealment perceived by regulators, the media or consumers can significantly compound the original problem.

-In addition to preventative measures, banks must count incident response planning as a critical part of their cybersecurity efforts.
+In addition to preventative measures such as embracing a layered approach to cybersecurity, banks and credit unions must count incident response planning as a critical part of their cybersecurity efforts.
 Maintaining a tested IRP puts your institution in a stronger position to withstand the inevitable cyberattack.

-Steve Sanders is vice president of Internal Audit for CSI.
-In his role, he oversees the evaluation and mitigation of risks associated with IT, financial and operational systems.
+Steve Sanders serves as CSI’s chief information security officer.
+In his role, Steve leads CSI’s information security vision, strategy and program, and chairs the company’s Information Security Committee.
 Steve is a CISA, CRISC, CRMA, and CTGA, and he speaks regularly on information security, cybersecurity, IT and IT audit topics.